KevKibe/African-Whisper/README.md

 - **--model_name**: Name of the fine-tuned model to use in your huggingfacehub repo.
 This should match the model's identifier on the Hugging Face Model Hub.
 - **--huggingface_read_token**: Your Hugging Face authentication token for read access.
 It allows you to download datasets and models from Hugging Face.

-- To launch the REST API endpoint locally:

 ```bash
 cd src/deployment